syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 N> jQuery-2.1.4, jQuery-3.0.0 support has been given from ejVersion 13.2.0.29, 14.3.0.49 onwards respectively.<BR>

-•	jQuery.easing external dependency has been removed from version 14.3.0.49 onwards.
-Kindly include this jQuery.easing dependency for versions lesser than 14.3.0.49 to support animation effects. <BR>

 •	ej.globalize.min.js library avails as built-in within ej.web.all.min.js file, therefore it is not necessary to externally refer it in your application (applicable for version 13.4.0.53 and higher).
 For version lower than 13.4.0.53, refer jQuery.globalize.min.js along with ej.web.all.min.js <BR>